Hkwolfx/Labs-arts.io/README.md

 It will run the entire project without the protected files.
 You can run here any modifications on the front and save it.

-Give me a pull request for any improvement, any contributions is appreciated.
+Give me a pull request for any improvement, any contribution is appreciated.

 For the " npm install <> " packages.
 Refers to package.json in both frontend and backend folders and npm install the entire list.